 If your customers are happy, your business will grow.
 It’s as simple as that.

 4. Shipping & Returns

-Shipping is another area that ecommerce business owners struggle with when they start selling products on more channels and marketplaces.
+Shipping is another area that e-commerce business owners struggle with when they start selling products on more channels and marketplaces.
 Again, the big problem lies in the fact that when you are small and you’re only taking and fulfilling orders through your own website and store, shopping is a lot easier to manage.
 When you start adding more channels into the mix, you have to be ready to scale, otherwise you risk damaging relationships with customers, ruining your brand reputation, and losing out on future sales.

 Here are a handful of tips that you can use to overcome multi-channel shipping challenges:

-- Tip #2: Find the best shipping partner for your needs – when it comes to shipping, it’s also important to know what your shipping options are.
+When it comes to shipping, it’s also important to know what your shipping options are.
 There are a number of partners you can leverage to ship products for you, and they all have tools that can make scaling easier for you and your team.
 To learn more about what your options are, read this post from Shopify.

-- Tip #4: Make your return policies clear – Finally, make sure your customers and prospects understand what your return policies are.
+Finally, make sure your customers and prospects understand what your return policies are.
 Be clear about what your guidelines are and what they need to know before purchasing a product from you.
 Include return policy messaging or links to policy pages on each the channels you’re using.
 Doing so ahead of time will save you time and headaches as you work to scale your business and launch your products on new channels over time.